1890 Major League Baseball season: Schedule

 American Association Opening Day took place on April 17 featuring six teams, while National League and Players' League Opening Days took place on April 19, each featuring their eight teams.
 The American Association would see its final day of the regular season on October 15 with a doubleheader between the Baltimore Orioles and Rochester Broncos.
 The National League would see its final day of the season on October 4, with a doubleheader between the Philadelphia Phillies and Cleveland Spiders.
 The Players' League would see its season end on the same day, with all eight teams playing.
 The 1890 World's Championship Series took place between October 17 and October 28.

+Tripleheader

+The 1890 season featured an extremely rare tripleheader—the first of three in National League and major-league history, when the Brooklyn Bridegrooms hosted the Pittsburgh Alleghenys on September 1 for three games.
+The Bridegrooms sweep the Alleghenys.

 Rule change

 The 1890 season saw the following rule change: